indoorvivants/sn-bindgen-web/README.md

 - Specs are in [./modules/protocols/src/main/smithy](./modules/protocols/src/main/smithy)
 - SBT projects are `protocolsJS` and `protocolsNative`, to serve the frontend and backend respectively.

-The frontend is built into an optimised static site and is served by NGINX Unit using the built-in file server.
+The frontend is built into an optimised static site and is served by NGINX.

   - Code is in [./modules/frontend](./modules/frontend)
   - SBT project is `frontend`